TakeprofitTechnology/ReleaseNotes/Web GUI configurator.md

 ## Version 2026.4.20.691 (20 April, 2026)
 ### Changes
 * Dynamic Leverage MT5: Explanation tooltip is added to leverage tiers
+* Takeprofit Bridge MT5: Now if try to set slippage tolerance in the period cell validation, it raises an error.

 ## Version 2026.4.17.308 (17 April, 2026)
 ### Changes